Frequently Asked Questions

 Q - How will I know when to call you and when do you come to the birth?

 As you near your due date, I like to be in touch fairly often to know what’s going on with your body/baby so I can make sure all of my ducks are in a row when the time comes.
 There is never such a thing as “too much info” with me… so little text updates like “my Braxton hicks are really kicking up this morning, but not sure if it’s anything” are SO helpful as every little detail gives me clues to prepare so I can come quickly when you are ready.
 That being said, even if you have a labor that gives little/no warning, I am still on-call and will do my best to get there as quickly as possible!

 Q - What happens if you are sick or at another birth when I need you?

 I limit the amount of births I take per month to avoid this happening, but in the event that I am unable to attend due to another birth or being sick, I have experienced back-up photographers that I can call to step in to photograph in my place.
 In the event I am able to come later, I will trade places with them and either way will still handle post-processing, etc. so your images/birth story have the look you desire.

 Q - How far in advance of my birth should I book a birth session/Fresh 48?

 The sooner the better!
+On average, I am booking clients 7-8 months in advance in order to secure their due date.
 Due to the nature of living “on-call,” I limit the number of births and Fresh 48 sessions I take per month, so once they are booked, they are gone.
 I require a $500 deposit for birth stories and $100 deposit for Fresh 48 sessions to hold your date, and then am more than happy to work with you once you have the date reserved on payment plans, etc. so you can have the birth package you desire without tons of stress.